VR5 engine: Aspiration, fuel system, and engine management

 The AGZ engine was managed by a Bosch Motronic M3.8.3 engine management system and the AQN/AZX engine by a Bosch Motronic ME7.1 engine management system.
-The engine used multi-point common rail sequential fuel injection, with fuel injected indirectly into the lower intake manifold section just before the cylinder head intake ports.
+The engine used multi-point common rail sequential fuel injection, with fuel injected indirectly into the lower inlet manifold section just before the cylinder head intake ports.
 Fuel and air delivery was controlled by a cable operated throttle body, with a potentiometer monitoring throttle position and allowing the Motronic ECU to deliver the correct amount of fuel.
 The engine also had a vacuum actuated variable intake manifold, controlled by the ECU via a valve part of the engines vacuum system.
 The valve is opened and closed depending on engine load, engine speed and throttle position.
 This allows the engine to take advantage of pressure waves created by the intake valves opening and closing.

-The VR5 was used in the Volkswagen Golf, Bora, New Beetle and Passat.
-The engine was also included in the Toledo, a saloon car made by Volkswagen Group's subsidiary SEAT.
+The VR5 was used in the Volkswagen Golf Mk4, Bora, New Beetle and Passat B5.
+The engine was also included in the Seat Toledo Mk2, a saloon car made by Volkswagen Group's subsidiary SEAT.